yurivin/uniswap-v3-periphery/position-manager-referrer-fee-analysis.md

 # NonfungiblePositionManager Referrer Fee Integration Analysis

 ## Overview
 This document analyzes the integration of referrer fee functionality into Uniswap V3 NonfungiblePositionManager contracts.
-The system allows multiple independent NonfungiblePositionManager contract deployments to earn referrer fees from positions they create, with fees extracted during swap fee calculations and collected through an admin-controlled process.
+The system allows multiple independent NonfungiblePositionManager contract deployments to earn referrer fees from positions they create, with fees extracted during swap fee calculations. **Referrer fees are retrieved dynamically from PositionManager contracts rather than stored with position data.**

 ## Key Terminology
 - **Position Manager**: A deployed NonfungiblePositionManager contract address (not an EOA)